Spider-Man Suit Cosplay

 Build guide

 This is an intermediate build, but spandex is more forgiving than woven fabric.
 It stretches, so small fitting mistakes disappear.
 The hard parts are patience with the web lines and getting the mask to look like Spider-Man instead of a painted balaclava.
-If you've sewn a t-shirt or anything with knits, you can handle spandex.
-If you haven't, buy a pre-made suit and put your energy into upgrading the lenses and web shooters, you'll still get stopped for photos.
+If you have sewn a t-shirt or anything with knits, you can handle spandex.
+If you have not, buy a pre-made suit and put your energy into upgrading the lenses and web shooters.
+You will still get stopped for photos.

-Here's the order that works.
 Build the duct tape dress form first.
-It takes two hours and two rolls of tape, and it's the difference between a suit that fits and a sack with a zipper.
+It takes two hours and two rolls of tape, and it is the difference between a suit that fits and a sack with a zipper.
 Then source your spandex: matte 4-way stretch in a red and blue that look right together under natural light, not under store fluorescents.
 Order swatches.
-The front spider emblem centers on the chest, and the back spider is larger, trust the pattern for placement.
+The front spider emblem centers on the chest, and the back spider is larger.
+Trust the pattern for placement.

 Budget runs about $80 to $250.
 The low end is budget spandex, puffy paint webs, and craft foam lenses.
 The high end is matte spandex, urethane emblems from Etsy, a 3D printed face shell and web shooters, and a pro sewing pattern.
-Whichever route you take, the face shell and the web line spacing are what sell the suit, not how much you spent on fabric.
+The face shell and the web line spacing are what sell the suit, not how much you spent on fabric.

 Components